-Changing your air conditioner filter not only helps your home's air conditions, but it can also save you money.
-Replacing a clogged air filter with a new one can reduce air conditioner energy consumption by 5 to 15 percent, according to the U. S. UU.Consuming less energy equates to a lower energy bill, which is a big win in the middle of summer, when electricity costs typically increase.
+However, before your system completely freezes, there will be some telltale signs to watch out for.
+One of them is uneven cooling throughout the house.
+If you notice that some rooms are harder to cool than others, while others are constantly feeling cold, you'll want to check your air conditioner filter first.
+Changing your air conditioner filter not only helps your home's air conditions, it can also save you money.
+Replacing a clogged air filter with a new one can reduce air conditioner energy consumption by 5 to 15 percent, according to the U.